Wednesday, January 30, 2013 at 7:44 AM

 Antigua is seeking final WTO approval of its sanctions in order to compel the U.S. either to comply with the rulings in Antigua’s favour in the gambling dispute or to negotiate a fair and reasonable solution with the Antiguan government.

 Alas, abiding American economic nationalism is such that the world’s only superpower could not care any less what economic impact its actions have on powerless countries like Antigua.
-More to the point, the United States clearly sees no reason to negotiate over actions taken pursuant to what it considers sovereign interests.
+The United States clearly sees no reason to negotiate over actions taken pursuant to what it considers sovereign interests.

 The United States has also been repeatedly judged to be in violation of its WTO commitments by the organization’s dispute settlement panels… Opinion in Congress sometimes encourages this behavior; legislators are less likely to question the legitimacy of U.S. conduct than to question the WTO’s authority to pass judgment over the United States.